prof-rossetti/nyu-info-2335-201706/assignments/meetups/assignment.md

 ## Alternate Assignment - Informational Interviews

 If the idea of attending business and technology community events makes you uncomfortable, or if your schedule prohibits you from attending two events before the end of the semester, you have another option.
-You may substitute each meetup event with an informational interview of some active member from the business and technology community.
+You may substitute each meetup event with an informational interview of some active member within the business and technology community.

-After the interview(s), write a short (2-3 page) summary of your experiences, to address at least the following questions:
+After each interview, write a short (1-2 page) summary of your experiences, to address at least the following questions:

 + Which professionals did you interview?
 Include their contact info and a description of their professional roles/duties.